 As Ben's mother is told that there are risks to circumcision, she covers her ears.
 The amputating physician tells her that complications from the operation are "very rare" and "knock on wood, we just don't see it."
 Untrue.
 A large number of infants who undergo circumcision surgery have post-op complications to one degree or another.
 And all have had the most sensitive, most erogenous, part of their penis removed forever.

 As Ben starts to cry, the physician quickly asks, "Do you have any questions?"
 "Nope," replies Ben's mother, and the tape is stopped while Ben is strapped to the circumstraint board.
 When the tape begins again, the physician is satisfied that Ben's arms and legs are tied down tightly and explains that you must make sure a baby is "well restrained."
-Even a newborn will kick and roll and claw in a desperate attempt to avert an knife attack on his body.
+Even a newborn will kick and roll and claw in a desperate attempt to avert a scalpel against his body.

 The penis is rubbed with alcohol which serves two purposes - it kills bacteria immediately available on the surface of the penis pre-op, and it causes an erection in an infant which makes it easier for the physician to tear and cut the prepuce (foreskin) from the glans (penis head) as the two organs are otherwise tightly fused together (like your fingernail is to your finger).
 Anesthesia is injected into the penis (which does nothing to numb the dorsal nerve at the base of the penis).
 As he begins, the physician says, "Sorry, Buddy.
 This is the part that everyone hates..." and continues on.